ryanmr/ryanrampersad.com/src/data/pages/made-by-ryan.md

 #### Gatsby

-I made this site with Gatsby.
+I made this site with Gatsby v1.
 Gatsby is a static site generator with a unique approach.
-It uses React and JavaScript has a the templating mechanism, GraphQL as a data retreival system, and Webpack to combine all of the assets at build time.
+Unlike Hugo, it uses JavaScript instead of internal directives that are difficult to extend.
+Gatsby goes beyond a dynamic language like JavaScript and uses React, components and "server side rendering" to logically and consistently construct well designed and engineered sites.
+Gatsby uses GraphQL as its data fetching layer, and has plugins for parsing in Markdown, YAML, and more.
+Finally, it intelligently uses Wabpack to create optimized bundles.

 #### Fonts

 [League Gothic](https://www.theleagueofmoveabletype.com/league-gothic).
-Uppercased, text looks handsome and proud, but lean and agile.
+Uppercased, text looks handsome and proud, but lean and agile. _What I wouldn't give a modern and refreshed League Gothic?_

 #### Scripts